MAHARAJA763/mhrj-angular-toast-scroll/README.md

 ## How to use

+import `ToastScrollService` from `mhrj-angular-toast-scroll`

+> import {ToastScrollService} from 'mhrj-angular-toast-scroll'

-Just inject `MhrjToastService` in constructor of any component.
+inject `ToastScrollService` in constructor of any component.

 Like below :